anantmittal/docs_cds/docs/README.md

 # Collaborative Data Science

 > The goal of the study is to understand how data scientists remotely collaborate and communicate using Jupyter Notebook and common collaboration tools.
-You will join us with 4 remote sessions during this week to work on a predictive modeling problem in groups of 3.
-The winner will receive up to $50 gift card for each team member.
-Good luck!
+You will join us with 2 remote sessions during this week of 2 hours each to work on a predictive modeling problem in groups of 3.

 ## Timeline
 <!-- Change the timeline for each group! -->
-- Session 1: September 20, 8:00pm - 9:00pm, EST
+- Session 1: September 29, 8:00pm - 9:00pm, EST
+- Break:
-- Session 2: September 21, 8:00pm - 9:00pm, EST
+- Session 2: October 6, 8:00pm - 9:00pm, EST
-- Session 3: September 22, 8:00pm - 9:00pm, EST
-- Session 4: September 23, 8:00pm - 9:00pm, EST

 ## Task Description
 <!-- Change the link to overview, move other mds into /unreleased for session 0 -->